Awards & Recognition

 Research and Education

 Specializing in the evaluation, diagnosis, and treatment of cardiomyopathy with medication, necessary devices, and surgery.

-St. Joseph's Hospital and Medical Center earned the 2019 American Heart Association’s Get With The Guidelines®-Heart Failure Gold Plus Quality Achievement Award.
+Dignity Health St. Joseph's Hospital and Medical Center has earned the 2020 American Heart Association’s Get With The Guidelines®-Heart Failure Gold Plus Quality Achievement Award.
 The award recognizes St. Joseph's commitment to ensuring heart failure patients receive the most appropriate treatment according to nationally recognized, research-based guidelines founded in the latest scientific evidence.
 The goal is speeding recovery and reducing hospital readmissions for heart failure patients.